-- Devices with an Android 8.1 vendor interface implementation
+- Devices with the Android 8.1 vendor interface implementation

 - Devices updated to the Android 9 vendor interface implementation

-Legacy GSIs are build from the Android 9 source tree but contain the following backward-compatible configurations for upgraded devices:
+Legacy GSIs are built from the Android 9 source tree but contain the following backward-compatible configurations for upgraded devices:

 - Non system-as-root.
 Devices that don't support